Gail J. McGovern: Career

 She began at AT&T Corporation as a programmer also working in sales, marketing and management.
 Eventually she became the executive vice president of the consumer markets division, the largest business unit, responsible for $26 billion in residential long-distance service.
 She held this role from 1997 to 1998.

 She joined Fidelity Investments in September 1998 as president of distribution and services.
 Her department served 4 million customers with $500 billion in assets.

 She was recognized by Fortune magazine in 2000 and 2001 as one of the top 50 most powerful women in corporate America.

 She joined the faculty of the Harvard Business School in June 2002 where she taught marketing and consumer marketing to first and second year students.
 McGovern was an adjunct faculty of the Harvard Business School.

+American Red Cross

 She assumed the role of president and CEO of the American Red Cross on June 23, 2008, replacing Mark W. Everson, a former IRS commissioner and becoming the seventh chief in seven years.
 In June she joined a delegation of 30 community leaders organized by the United States Agency for International Development to visit China and those affected by the 2008 Sichuan earthquake.
-The focus of her work at the Red Cross has been to improve the image of the Red Cross brand and thereby increase donations.

-In 2015 McGovern became embroiled in a controversy, after writing a letter to congressman Bennie Thompson, which appeared to be an attempt to quash a congressional investigation into the Red Cross's dealing with the federal government during its disaster relief work.
+McGovern, was the longest-serving CEO of the American Red Cross since its founder Clara Barton, and played a pivotal role in transforming the organization.
+As President and CEO, she led initiatives that modernized the Red Cross, improved financial stability, and expanded the reach of lifesaving services.
+Her accomplishments include eliminating a $209 million annual operating deficit, launching resiliency programs for military families, and implementing cutting-edge digital disaster information systems.
+Additionally, she oversaw the distribution of convalescent plasma during the COVID-19 pandemic and initiated efforts to address the impact of the climate crisis on disaster response.
+McGovern’s leadership has been instrumental in ensuring the Red Cross remains prepared to fulfill its vital humanitarian mission.

+In October 2023, it was announced that McGovern would retire as president and CEO on June 30, 2024.

+On July 1, 2024 McGovern became Chairman of the Board of Governors of the American Red Cross.
+In this role as Chairman, Gail guides the Board in overseeing and governing Red Cross operations.